arjunsavel/scope/docs/pages/installation.rst

 * https://github.com/tqdm/tqdm

-In the future, we plan to release `scope` on PyPI and conda, so that it can be installed with your favorite package manager.
+In the future, we plan to release `scope` on conda.